fatihky/fsocket/README.md

 First, it has a simple binary protocol.
 That is just length prefixed stream.<br/>
 `[4 bytes length] [n bytes data] ...`

+So you just think based on frames.
+All buffering jobs done in back.

 Example server:
 ```c